Background on the credit

-- Adding two FTC limitation categories in Sec.
-904(d) to the previous two categories of general and passive income,
+- Adding two FTC limitation categories in section 904(d) to the previous two categories of general and passive income,

-- Adding Sec.
-951A, which requires a U.S. shareholder of a controlled foreign corporation (CFC) to include certain amounts in income (referred to as “the GILTI inclusion”), and
+- Adding section 951A, which requires a U.S. shareholder of a controlled foreign corporation (“CFC”) to include certain amounts in income (referred to as “The Global Intangible Low Taxed Income Inclusion”), and

 - Providing a new dividends-received deduction for dividends from foreign subsidiaries.